alex-fili-git/100-days-of-code/day 27/day 27 learnings.md

 mainloop has always to be at the bottom to keep window running.
 With tkinter you first have to create a variable and then specify how it will be displayed.

+## placing elements
+pack() automatically places
+place() sets it to specific coordinates grid() it imagines the whole programme as a grid with rows and columns. cannot mix the grid and pack/place methods. with padx and pady you can create some space around the components.

 # function arguments
 Default arguments and *Args and **Kwargs this comes down to advanced arguments.